Logo preload

 As a parent with young children, I want my kids to be adequately prepared to pursue the career of their choice.
 Considering the current pace of technological advancement shows no signs of slowing, I am convinced that computer science and programming should be a basic literacy for the 21st century.

-The need for basic programming literacy has proven true for me as well.
-After working as a musician, designer, and general creative for over a decade, I began to see that without some further training my future career options would be severely limited.
-Like many, I was effective at interacting with creative and productivity software but was limited by not being able to translate my work into the code that makes up a webpage.
+The need for basic programming literacy has proven true in my own experience.
+After spending over a decade as a musician, designer, and creative, I realized that without additional training, my career options would remain limited.
+Like many others, I was proficient in using creative and productivity software but struggled to translate my work into the code that builds webpages.

-When it came time to make a job change, I could not afford the investment of time or money to pursue a traditional education route so I enrolled in The Iron Yard’s Front-End Engineering course.
-Their “bootcamp” model was just the right combination of technical training and time investment for me at that stage in my life.
-Fortunately, Fulcrum maintains a strong relationship with The Iron Yard which is how I became aware of the company and eventually pursued my current role here as a designer.
-HTML, CSS, and Javascript have become an extension to my base skill set of pencils, paper, and Photoshop.
-Although adding these skills has become an important paradigm shift in the design world, it is certainly not unique to that field.
-The necessity of basic programming knowledge is becoming ubiquitous in the workforce as a whole.
+When it was time for a career change, I couldn’t afford the time or money for a traditional education.
+As a solution, I enrolled in The Iron Yard’s Front-End Engineering course.
+Their “bootcamp” model offered the right balance of technical training and time investment for my situation.
+Fortunately, Fulcrum has a strong relationship with The Iron Yard, which introduced me to the company and eventually led to my current role as a designer.
+HTML, CSS, and Javascript have now become extensions of my foundational tools, like pencils, paper, and Photoshop.
+Although acquiring these skills marks a major shift in the design industry, the need for basic programming knowledge is growing across many fields.

 As a SaaS product, Fulcrum is fundamentally dependent on the creativity and ingenuity of its software developers.
 Finding and keeping talented people is key to our success and is definitely part of our long-term strategy.
 Unfortunately for companies like ours, the demand for high-quality developers is growing much faster than the current educational system is able to fill.

-First, if you consider yourself NOT to be technically inclined or even intimidated by technology, then grab a piece of humble pie and a child that needs some mentoring and go learn alongside them.
-There is no better way to start learning about something than to see it through the eyes of a child.
-Even if you don’t intend to pick up a new skill it is extremely beneficial for kids to have an advocate with them that can help ask questions they may not have the words for yet.
+First, if you consider yourself not technically inclined or even intimidated by technology, start by learning with a child.
+Grab a piece of humble pie, find a child who needs mentoring, and explore technology together.
+There’s no better way to learn than through the eyes of a child.
+Even if you don’t plan to acquire new skills, it helps kids to have an advocate who can ask the questions they can’t articulate yet.

 Links: